Cry-Tokyo/Cloudflare-DYNDNS/README.md

 Save the file.
 ```
-# sudo crontab -l # Now verfy your entry has saved and is one of your current cron jobs
+# crontab -l # Now verfy your entry has saved and is one of your current cron jobs
 30 11 * * * /path-to-your-script/DDNS/Dyn-DNS.sh
 ```
 ## Built With